Summary list of common background variables

 The source of many of the date variables used in this calculation is the TEDS admin database; this is where twin birth dates are maintained and where events such as booklet return dates are logged.
 For some types of data, notably web data, the dates of participation may be recorded in the raw data alongside the phenotypic variables.

-Many TEDS studies have included more than one data collection, sometimes administered independently, with distinct dates for each family/twin and therefore requiring different twin age variables.
-For example, in the 7 Year study, generally the parent booklet, twin phone interviews, and teacher questionnaires were collected independently on different dates.
+Many TEDS studies have included more than one data collection, sometimes administered independently on different dates, and therefore requiring different twin age variables.
+For example, in the 7 Year study, the parent booklet, twin phone interviews, and teacher questionnaires were collected independently on different dates.
 There are therefore twin age variables for return of the parent booklet (gpbage), return of each twin's teacher questionnaire (gtqage1/2) and administration of each twin's phone interview (gciage1/2).
 Refer to the derived variables pages for details of the age variables available in each study.

 For data collected on line, typically in web activities, twins may sometimes enter data over a period of many days, especially in a long battery.
 Some twins may start the activities but may leave them unfinished; hence, in some cases, the start date but not the end date may be recorded.
 For this reason, the start date is generally used to derived the twin age.

-In most questionnaires since age 7, we have recorded the date of return (in the admin database) but there is no date recorded in the questionnaire itself - the return date is then used to derive the twin age.
+In most questionnaires since age 7, we have recorded the date of return (receipt of the questionnaire) but there is no date recorded in the questionnaire itself - the return date is then used to derive the twin age.
 However, in the early booklets (up to age 4), multiple dates were recorded by parents within the booklets themselves.
-In these cases, to avoid a proliferation of different and confusing age variables, a best estimate of completion date is used from the combined dates.
+In these cases, to avoid a proliferation of different and confusing age variables, a best estimate of completion date is made from the combined dates, and this date is used to derive the age.
 At ages 2, 3 and 4, the datasets contain three age variables based on different sets of dates: a parent booklet age (e.g. bpbage) an age for completion of parent-administered twin activities (e.g. badage1/2) and an age for completion of parent-reported measures in the twin booklet (e.g. brepage1/2).

 Since age 7, in many of the TEDS studies, data have been collected annually from sets of participants in their school cohort groups.
 In some studies, data collection was limited to only one or two school cohorts (for example, at ages 9 and 10 data were only collected from cohorts 1 and 2).
 Details are described in full in the main page for each TEDS studies.